thotheod/thotheod.github.io/_posts/2023-10-05-how-I-created-this-blog.md

 //TODO: add css here to over-write the default css

-// hide categries from the blog post end .post-meta.mb-3 {
+// hide categories from the blog post end .post-meta.mb-3 {
     display: none;
 }